onflow/docs/docs/concepts/fees.md

 ### Maximum transaction fees of a transaction

-The maximum possible fees the payer could pay for a transaction can be calculated as the inclusion cost plus the execution cost as if the transaction was executed with execution effort equal to the transactions specified execution effort limit.
+The maximum possible fee imposed on the payer for a transaction can be calculated as the **inclusion cost plus the execution cost**.
+The execution cost is the fee calculated for running the transaction based on the [execution effort limit maximum specified](#configuring-execution-limits).

 The payer will never pay more than this amount for the transaction.